 When it is this chilly outside, I can’t imagine anything but a big pot of soup for dinner, which is exactly why I have so many soup recipes on my blog.
 This stuffed cabbage soup (aka cabbage roll soup) was one of my mom’s favorite soup recipes that I have had on repeat this winter.

-I think a more appropriate title would be unstuffed cabbage roll soup, or deconstructed cabbage soup since there is no stuffing involved!
+I think a more appropriate title would be unstuffed cabbage roll soup, beef cabbage soup, or deconstructed cabbage soup since there is no stuffing involved!
 Basically, it’s a simple weeknight soup recipe that is made with ingredients similar to Polish stuffed cabbage rolls.
 But the best part – it simmers in one pot on the stovetop and is ready in under 45 minutes!

 About This Stuffed Cabbage Stew Recipe: